flancian/garden/tools for thinking.md

       - that held them back relative to notion
     - they got very distracted in the middle of the growth, they were developing a [[recipe app]]
     - they fumbled their way
+  - one of the promises of the internet:
+    - you can just build anything, no need to ask for permission (if you have the basic resources, etc.)

 ## [[Demo: Protocol Design for Tools for Thinking]]